joeylmaalouf/SoftSysViolentViolets/README.md

 ### Results

-Provide evidence demonstrating that what you built works.
-Though the details will be different for each project, screenshots and video are likely helpful.
-Include graphs or other data if appropriate.

 We have used Voxelpaint to model a logo, exported it to STL, and 3D-printed it using one of the printers in the library.

 ![Voxelpaint Model](./reports/voxelpaint_model.png)